-Dr. Colleen English is an Assistant Professor of Kinesiology at Penn State Berks.
+Dr. Colleen English is an Associate Professor of Kinesiology at Penn State Berks.
 Her research focuses on philosophic and historical perspectives of sport.
 In particular, Dr. English is interested in feminist studies of competition.
 From a historical perspective, she is interested in women's middle and long distance running at the Olympics and the development of roller derby.

 Dr. English teaches courses related to the philosophic and historical dimensions of Kinesiology, including Meaning, Ethics and Movement and the Socio-Cultural Dynamics of Kinesiology.

 English, C. (2020).
 Feminism and finding meaning in group fitness.
 Fair Play.
 16, 1-17.

 English, C. (published online 2019).
 “The fastest skaters in the world”: The Transcontinental Roller Derby, 1935-1937.
 Sport in History.

 English, C. (2019).
 “Beyond women’s powers of endurance”: The 1928 800-meter and women’s track and field in the context of the United States.
 Sport History Review, 50(2), 187-204.